christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **3 The Sarmatian Dragon Cult**

 The Hyperboreans were a real Bronze Age civilization in the Ural-Volga region of modern Russia who spread their culture southward via the Kurgan hypothesis (c.
 4000 BCE).
-Their descendants, the Scythians, then spread their Draco (dragon/serpent) cult across Eurasia, encoded in snake-worshiping myths.
-The domestication of the horse and invention of the chariot allowed them to travel vast distances.
-They were a priesthood of dragon/serpent-worshipping kings [^1]

-The Scythian tribe called the Sarmatians (also called Sauromatians ("Saur" = "Lizard/Dragon" + "Matae" = "Men/Warriors" - where the
+Their descendants were the Scythians.
+One offshot of the Scythians were a tribe called the Sarmatians (also called Sauromatians
+("Saur" = "Lizard/Dragon" + "Matae" = "Men/Warriors" - where the
-Sumerian "sar" (king) comes from) were a nomadic Indo-Iranian warrior elite from the Pontic steppe (modern Ukraine/Russia).
+Sumerian "sar" (king) comes from) who were a nomadic Indo-Iranian warrior elite from the Pontic steppe (modern Ukraine/Russia).
+The domestication of the horse and invention of the chariot allowed them to travel vast distances and they spread their Draco (dragon/serpent) cult across Eurasia, encoded in snake-worshiping myths [^1]

+The Sarmatian/Saka's were the Egyptian-Persian-Indian-Greek-Roman elite.
+Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of these Aryan Iranian-Scythian-Sarmatian elites since at least the 17th century BC and their base of operation was on the Bosphorus river.

+In the elite burial chambers from the Scythian Kurgans in Ukraine to the Etruscan tombs in Italy to the burial sites of Roman Patricians a specific non-local skull type appears: Dolichocephalic (long-headed) and high-vaulted with a pronounced occipital bun—a bulge at the back of the skull—a feature most commonly associated with Neanderthal admixture.

-All ancient Mediterranean religions derive from the repackaging of Sythian serpent-dragon worshiping religions.
+All ancient Mediterranean religions derive from the Sarmatian serpent-dragon cult.
 See: Papaios and the Snake-Legged Goddess (Scythian) = Nehebkau, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Essenes and Gnostics, Sebazi (Phrygian/Bulgarian), Jörmungandr (Norse), Ouroboros serpent in Freemasonry, etc. The Knights Templar knew the truth.
 The Templars worshipped Baphomet—a Sarmatian dragon deity (Aži Dahāka).

 Kings who took on the snake/dragon/serpent/Azhi Dahaka title: Scorpion I, Pharaoh of Egypt, Azhdahak, which is the Armenian form of the name of the Avestan Azhi Dahaka, was associated with the Median king Astyages (564–550 BC) who was the grandfather of Cyrus the Great.
 Tigranes II/the Great, King of Armenia (140–55 BC) was also called Azhdahak.
 Izates II, king of Adiabene's title Iza" = Avestan root for "serpent" (cognate with Scythian Aži), Tiberius Julius Sauromates II, King of Bosphorus ('Saur' means 'lizard' or 'reptile', and 'mates' means 'man' or 'warrior').
 The roots of the snake titles were: Aži-, Azhd-, -zates, Sauro-, Draco-.